-Despite these issues, Brazil is Latin America's largest economy, worth about \$1.6 trillion in 2022.
-Nevertheless, about 40 million residents work in the informal sector, and inflation reached 9.7% in 2022.
+Despite these issues, Brazil is Latin America's largest economy, worth about \$2.17 trillion in 2023.
+About 40 % of residents work in the informal sector, and inflation averaged 4.5% in 2023.
 Although experts expect Brazil's economy to grow by 1% in 2023, they predict economic stagnation thereafter, largely due to drops in global commodity prices and rising interest rates.